-- Providing support for TPO Board and committee meetings by developing meeting agendas, distributing support materials and handouts in advance when possible, ensuring timely public notice, recording all open meetings and developing meeting minutes; - Ensuring adequate public participation strategies are included in the scope of services for specific projects that govern work performed by consulting firms; - Notifying the press by issuing press releases promoting upcoming community events, "kickoff" meetings or major activities of interest; - Participating in outreach events and playing an active role in local area organizations; - Maintaining involvement in safety programs and educational events through active participation in the Safe Kids Volusia/Flagler and the Volusia and Flagler Counties' County community-wide traffic safety teams; - Participation in various professional and community organizations and events such as the Florida Planning & Zoning Association (FPZA), Volusia County Association for Responsible Development (VCARD), Flagler County Association for Responsible Development (FCARD) and the Chambers of Commerce; and - Maintaining contact logs to document telephone, email and in-person inquiries.
+- Providing support for TPO Board and committee meetings by developing meeting agendas, distributing support materials and handouts in advance when possible, ensuring timely public notice, recording all open meetings and developing meeting minutes; - Ensuring adequate public participation strategies are included in the scope of services for specific projects that govern work performed by consulting firms; - Notifying the press by issuing press releases promoting upcoming community events, "kickoff" meetings or major activities of interest; - Participating in outreach events and playing an active role in local area organizations; - Maintaining involvement in safety programs and educational events through active participation in the Safe Kids Volusia/Flagler and the Volusia and Flagler Counties' community-wide traffic safety teams (CTSTs); - Participation in various professional and community organizations and events such as the Florida Planning & Zoning Association (FPZA), Volusia County Association for Responsible Development (VCARD), Flagler County Association for Responsible Development (FCARD) and the Chambers of Commerce; and - Maintaining contact logs to document telephone, email and in-person inquiries.

-overall public participation efforts of the TPO to a single staff member.
+The Executive Director of the River to Sea TPO has assigned the responsibility of coordinating the overall public participation efforts of the TPO to a single staff member.
 Their primary responsibility includes coordinating the two-way flow of information between the TPO and the public.
-The Coordinator must also develop methods to ensure there is adequate documentation and evaluation of public participation methods employed by the organization.
+The Community Outreach Coordinator must also develop methods to ensure there is adequate documentation and evaluation of public participation methods employed by the organization.

-More specifically, the Public InvolvementCommunity Outreach Coordinator will:
+More specifically, the Community Outreach Coordinator will:

-- Develop and review guiding documents such as the TPO's Public Participation Plan and work with staff to develop project specific outreach efforts that may be required; - Establish and maintain a process to document the public participation activities of the TPO staff and monitor staff adherence; - Monitor the effectiveness of public participation techniques and recommend changes when appropriate; - Oversee the maintenance of a "scrapbook" of activities to document public participation efforts including press releases, advertising flyers and brochures, event summaries, photographs, etc.; - Provide guidance and support to the TPO Board, committees and staff regarding public participation strategies and tools; - Ensure press releases, public service announcements and notices are issued in accordance with this plan; - Develop relationships with other organizations (news media, community groups, local governments, economic development agencies, etc.) in order to establish an open dialogue regarding transportation issues; - Explore opportunities to participate in local events, coordinate and promote participation among staff participation and promote participation among staff, the BPAC and the CAC; - Work with TPO staff to obtain promotional materials and visual displays for use at community events and workshops; - Ensure the development of printed materials used for informing citizens and assist staff in the development of surveys, press releases and other materials designed to solicit public response; and - Ensure the development and maintenance of supporting documents, plans and activities including the TPO website, Facebook page, Limited English Proficiency Access Plan and Title VI Implementation Plan.
+Develop and review guiding documents such as the TPO's Public Participation Plan and work with staff to develop project-specific outreach efforts that may be required;

+- Establish and maintain a process to document the public participation activities of the TPO staff and monitor staff adherence; - Monitor the effectiveness of public participation techniques and recommend changes when appropriate; - Oversee the maintenance of an electronic "scrapbook" of activities to document public participation efforts including news articles, press releases, advertising flyers and brochures, event summaries, photographs, etc.; - Provide guidance and support to the TPO Board, committees and staff regarding public participation strategies and tools; - Ensure press releases, public service announcements and notices are issued in accordance with this plan; - Develop relationships with other organizations (news media, community groups, local governments, economic development agencies, etc.) in order to establish an open dialogue regarding transportation issues; - Explore opportunities to participate in local events, coordinate and promote participation among staff, the BPAC and the CAC; - Work with TPO staff to obtain promotional materials and visual displays for use at community events and workshops; - Ensure the development of printed materials used for informing citizens and assist staff in the development of surveys, press releases and other materials designed to solicit public response; and - Ensure the development and maintenance of supporting documents, plans and activities including the TPO website, Facebook and Twitter pages, Limited English Proficiency Access Plan and Title VI Implementation Plan.